joelouthan/theologic.us/content/posts/resume.md

 Psalms 19:7-11 (CSB)
 ```

 When I was younger in the faith and perhaps a bit snarkier, I used to shockingly say, “I do not believe in the inerrancy and the infallibility of the Bible.”
-But the older I get and as I put my shock-jock days behind me, now I simply quote Psalm 19 & 119, “The word of God is perfect.”
+But the older I get and as I put my shock-jock days behind me, I simply quote Psalm 19 & 119, “The word of God is perfect.”

 ### ON THE GOSPEL